Tom-from-6520/Lost-n-Found/README.md

 We utilize Github's hosting ability to cooperate better for our project

 ## Current TODO
-We keep a list of TODOs to manage our project up to deadlines' demands.
+We keep a list of TODOs to manage our project up to deadlines' demands:
-#### Week of 11/21/2021
 - [ ] Integrate messaging functionality based on in-class assignment.
-- [ ] Configure the landing page to create better UX
+- [ ] Create a menu in the landing page.
-- [ ] Redesign landing page
+- [ ] Add pictures upload functions.
-- [x] Update form with javascript listener
-- [ ] Upload pictures
+- [ ] Delete/update for posts.
-- [ ] Delete/update for posts
+- [ ] Add a place for new user registration.
+- [ ] Add search function.
+- [ ] Add some introduction to the project or web app.
 - [ ] Polish visuals in general